 Although the risk of Parkinson’s disease increases with age, an estimated 4% of all patients are diagnosed before the age of 50.
-There is an alternative to traditional therapies such as medication that may help to manage the symptoms of this debilitating disorder.
-Please fill out a medical review form, or call our office in Glenview, Illinois to learn more about it.
+There is an alternative to traditional therapies Please fill out a medical review form, or call our office in Glenview, Illinois to learn more.

 Parkinson’s disease is a progressive, degenerative, movement disorder with symptoms that develop gradually and get worse over time.
 The disease develops due to two changes that occur in the brain: